wotzlaff/tbpp-instances/README.md

 The instances are generated from a subset of instances of the Temporal Knapsack Problem (TKP) and used in [[2]](#2).
 The TKP instances can be found [here](http://or.dei.unibo.it/library).

+## Format
+An instance is represented by a list of items (jobs) and a bin (server) capacity.
+The first row of each file summarizes the number of items and the capacity.
+Each subsequent row represents one item (item index, starting time, ending time, item size).

 ## References